DistributedCollective/zero/README.md

 ### Core Smart Contracts

 `BorrowerOperations.sol` - contains the basic operations by which borrowers interact with their Line of Credit: Line of Credit creation, RBTC top-up/withdrawal, stablecoin issuance, and repayment.
-It also sends borrowing fees to the `sovFeeCollector`.
+It also sends origination fees to the `sovFeeCollector`.
 BorrowerOperations functions call into the Line of Credit Manager, telling it to update the Line of Credit state, where necessary.
 BorrowerOperations functions also call into the various Pools, telling them to move RBTC/Tokens between Pools or between Pool <> user, where necessary.

 `LoCManager.sol` - contains functionality for liquidations and redemptions.
 It sends redemption fees to the `sovFeeCollector`.
 It also contains the state of each Line of Credit  i.e. a record of the Line of Credit’s collateral and debt.
 The LoCManager does not hold value (i.e. RBTC / other tokens).
 LoCManager functions call into the various Pools to tell them to move RBTC/tokens between Pools, where necessary.